pulumi/pulumi/docs/mupack.md

 ### Functions

 A function is a named executable computation, with typed parameters, and an optional typed return value.
-As we will see, functions show up in a few places: as module functions, class functions, and lambdas.
+As we will see, functions show up in a few places: as module functions, class methods, and lambdas.

 All function definitions have two following common attributes:

 * An optional list of parameters, each of which is a variable.
 * An optional return type.

-Module and class functions are required to also carry a `name` (the function's key).
+Module functions and class methods are required to also carry a `name` (the function's key).
 Lambdas do not have one.

+Class methods have a few additional optional attributes that may be set:

+* An optional `static` attribute.
+* An optional `sealed` attribute.
+* An optional `abstract` attribute.

+A `static` method does not have access to an enclosing `this` instance; instead, it is defined at the class scope.

+All methods are virtual by default (and hence may be overridden), however the `sealed` attribute prevents overrides.
+Conversely, the `abstract` annotation indicates that a method must be overridden by a concrete subclass.
+Any class containing even a single abstract method must itself be marked `abstract` (more on this shortly).

+It is illegal to mark a `static` method as either `sealed` or `abstract`.

-Module functions and lambdas are required to have a MuIL `body`.
-Class functions often have one, but it can be omitted, in which case the enclosing class must be abstract and concrete subclasses must provide a `body`.
+Module functions and lambdas are required to define a `body`, which is a MuIL block.
+Class methods often have one, but it can be omitted, in which case the method must be abstract and concrete subclasses must provide a `body` block.

 ### Classes